Fandy-ust/Solar-Energy-Prediction-Through-Transformer-Time-Series-Forcasting-/README.md

-# State-of-the-Art Solar Power Forecasting with Transformers
+Solar Power Forecasting with Transformers

 This repository contains the code and documentation for a state-of-the-art deep learning model that predicts high-resolution solar power generation.
 Using a Transformer architecture, this project tackles the real-world challenge of forecasting a 5-hour energy output (in 15-minute intervals) based on historical generation data and weather forecasts.